Heavy-Vehicle-Networking-At-U-Tulsa/CAN-Data-Diode-STM32-ARM/README.md

 ### Commercial Use
 For commercial applications, please contact the University of Tulsa's Office of Research and Sponsored Programs for licensing opportunities.

+## Acknowledgments
+The authors and designers would like to acknowledge the support of the National Motor Freight Traffic Association, Inc. (NMFTA) in creating this device.
+Their leadership in the promoting and improving cybersecurity of heavy vehiles should not go unnoticed.